joselee/react-playground/README.md

 # react-playground
-Where I experiment with react.js
+This is where I experiment with react.js.
+Other branches have actual code - keep master clean!